 - Coordination and Administration of FIN Activities This task provided for the coordination, planning, and administration of FIN activities throughout the year as well as provides recreational and commercial information to the FIN participants and other interested personnel.
 This is a continuation of an activity from the previous year. - Collecting, Managing and Disseminating Marine Recreational Fisheries Data This task provided for the conduct of the MRIP survey in Mississippi, Alabama, and Florida for shore, for-hire, and private modes.
 This task provides for coordination of the survey, a field-intercept survey of shore, for-hire and private boat anglers to estimate angler catch using the existing MRIP methodology, and entry of the data.
 These data were combined with the NMFS effort estimate telephone survey.
 In addition, the states conducted supplemental sampling of the intercept portion for the MRIP for charter boats in Mississippi, Alabama, and Florida (east and west coast).
 The states also conducted weekly telephone calls to a 10% random sample of the Mississippi, Alabama, and Florida (east and west coast) charter boat captains to obtain estimates of charter boat fishing effort.
 In 2000, NMFS adopted this method as the official methodology for estimation of charter boat effort.
 This is a continuation of an activity from the previous year.
-Table 4 shows the number of dockside interviews the state samplers conducted for each mode as well as the amount over (or under) the base quota for each state and mode. - Head Boat Sampling Activities The port sampling portion of this task provided for the sampling of catches, collection of catch reports from head boat personnel, and gathering effort data on head boats which operate primarily in the Exclusive Economic Zone from ports along the coasts of Texas and Florida.
-This is a continuation of an activity from the previous year but 2014 funding was provided through the Catch Shares program.
+Table 4 shows the number of dockside interviews the state samplers conducted for each mode as well as the amount over (or under) the base quota for each state and mode.
+This task also provided for the conduct of the MRIP Access Point Angler Intercept Survey (APAIS) in Louisiana for the purpose of benchmarking LA Creel survey results with MRIP APAIS results. - Head Boat Sampling Activities The port sampling portion of this task provided for the sampling of catches, collection of catch reports from head boat personnel, and gathering effort data on head boats which operate primarily in the Exclusive Economic Zone from ports along the coasts of Texas, Louisiana, Mississippi, Alabama, and Florida.
+This is a continuation of an activity from the previous year but 2015 funding was provided through the Catch Shares program.
 Table 5 shows the number of interviews, fish measured and hard parts collected by port samplers from the head boat fishery. - Menhaden Data Collection Activities This task provided for sampling of gulf menhaden catches from menhaden purse-seine vessels that operate in Louisiana and Mississippi.
 The samples were processed for size and age composition for use in coast-wide stock assessments.
-In turn, gulf menhaden stock assessments are incorporated into the Fisheries Management Plan for the species, and are also utilized by the Gulf Coast states, the GSMFC, the menhaden industry, and the NMFS.
+In turn, gulf menhaden stock assessments are incorporated into the Fisheries

+Management Plan for the species, and are also utilized by the Gulf Coast states, the GSMFC, the menhaden industry, and the NMFS.
 This is a continuation of an activity from the previous year.
-In 2014, three menhaden factories were active in the northern Gulf of Mexico at Moss Point, MS, and Empire, and Abbeville, LA.
+In 2015, three menhaden factories were active in the northern Gulf of Mexico at Moss Point, MS, and Empire, and Abbeville, LA.
 The Cameron, LA factory was closed in December 2013.
-A total of 33 purse-seine vessels fished for gulf menhaden in 2014.
+A total of 33 purse-seine vessels fished for gulf menhaden in 2015.
 Menhaden biostatistical samples are acquired from the top of the fish hold; individual specimens are measured for fork length, weighed to the nearest gram, and a patch of scales is taken for ageing; other data include date and location of catch and vessel name.
-Total purse-seine landings of gulf menhaden for reduction in 2014 were approximately 391,854 metric tons.
+Total purse-seine landings of gulf menhaden for reduction in 2015 were approximately 535,688 metric tons.
 This is a continuation of an activity from the previous year.
-Table 6 shows the number of 10-fish samples collected by port during the 2014 fishing season.
-And Table 7 presents the age composition of the gulf menhaden biostatistical samples by port in 2014.
+Table 6 shows the number of 10-fish samples collected by port during the 2015 fishing season.
+And Table 7 presents the age composition of the gulf menhaden biostatistical samples by port in 2015.